theforeman/foreman_discovery/README.md

 # Installation (image)

-The image is based on CentOS 6 & Fedora 18 (there is an image for each) and it leverages the oVirt Node open-source project.
-The download site provides stable releases as well as nightly builds for those who want to live on the edge, or alternatively a local image can be rebuilt by the user.
+The image is based on CentOS 7 and about 150 MB in size.
 The recommended option is to download a prebuilt image from the Foreman repositories.

-Nightly builds have the ssh daemon enabled and root password set to "redhat";
-logging is also increased.
-Conversely, releases have the root account locked and there is no ssh access.
-Note that the first console (tty1) is reserved for Discovery output.
-For a login prompt (nightly images only) use tty2.

 ## Downloading an image

 ### Download via installer

-As of Foreman 1.6, the foreman-installer is able to automatically download latest stable CentOS6 images.
-For this, re-run the installer with the following option:
+As of Foreman 1.6, the foreman-installer is able to automatically download latest stable image.
+For this, re-run the installer with the following
+option:

-    # foreman-installer --enable-foreman-plugin-discovery --foreman-plugin-discovery-install-images=true
+    # foreman-installer \
+        --enable-foreman-plugin-discovery \
+        --foreman-plugin-discovery-install-images=true

 ### Manual download